Thrinaxodon: Description

-Thrinaxodon was a small synapsid roughly the size of a fox and possibly covered in hair.
-The dentition suggests that it was a carnivore, focusing its diet mostly on insects, small herbivores and invertebrates.
-Their unique secondary palate successfully separated the nasal passages from the rest of the mouth, allowing the Thrinaxodon to continue mastication without interrupting to breathe, an adaptation important for digestion.
+Thrinaxodon was a small synapsid roughly the size of a fox.
+Allometric study of its skull suggests that Thrinaxodon was an omnivore.
+It was capable of and reliant on tympanic hearing similar to hearing of extant mammals, as evidenced by the examination of its mandibular ear bones and soft-tissue eardrum based on finite element analyses.

 Skull

 The nasals of Thrinaxodon are pitted with a large number of foramina.
 The nasals narrow anteriorly and expand anteriorly and articulate directly with the frontals, pre-frontals and lacrimals; however, there is no interaction with the jugals or the orbitals.
 The maxilla of Thrinaxodon is also heavily pitted with foramina.
 The arrangement of foramina on the snout of Thrinaxodon resembles that of lizards, such as Tupinambis, and also bears a single large infraorbital foramen.
 As such, Thrinaxodon would have had non-muscular lips like those of lizards, not mobile, muscular ones like those of mammals.
 Without the infraorbital foramen and its associated facial flexibility, it is unlikely that Thrinaxodon would have had whiskers.

 On the skull roof of Thrinaxodon, the fronto-nasal suture represents an arrow shape instead of the general transverse process seen in more primitive skull morphologies.
 The prefrontals, which are slightly anterior and ventral to the frontals exhibit a very small size and come in contact with the post-orbitals, frontals, nasals and lacrimals.
 More posteriorly on the skull, the parietals lack a sagittal crest.
 The cranial roof is the narrowest just posterior to the parietal foramen, which is very nearly circular in shape.
 The temporal crests remain quite discrete throughout the length of the skull.
 The temporal fenestra have been found with ossified fasciae, giving evidence of some type of a temporal muscle attachment.

 The upper jaw contains a secondary palate which separates the nasal passages from the rest of the mouth, which would have given Thrinaxodon the ability to breathe uninterrupted, even if food had been kept in its mouth.
 This adaptation would have allowed the Thrinaxodon to mash its food to a greater extent, decreasing the amount of time necessary for digestion.
 The maxillae and palatines meet medially in the upper jaw developing a midline suture.
 The maxillopalatine suture also includes a posterior palatine foramen.
 The large palatal roof component of the vomer in Thrinaxodon is just dorsal to the choana, or interior nasal passages.
 The pterygoid bones extend in the upper jaw and enclose small interpterygoid vacuities that are present on each side of the cultriform processes of the parasphenoids.
 The parasphenoid and basisphenoid are fused, except for the most anterior/dorsal end of the fused bones, in which there is a slight separation in the trabecular attachment of the basisphenoid.
+The orbitosphenoid exhibits loose articulation and is made up of highly cancellous bone.